 Words With the Wind (missej_jessim): In the Sana Packaging website, it says that the idea to start Sana Packaging started as a college project.
 Could you expand on that?
 What prompted you guys to take on such a project?

-Sana Packaging (SP): Ron and I met during our MBA program at CU Boulder and Sana Packaging started as a class project for our Sustainable Venturing class.
-Basically, we were frustrated cannabis consumers.
-We were sick of all the cannabis packaging waste accumulating in our apartments and we knew there had to be a more sustainable alternative to petroleum plastic packaging.
+Sana Packaging (SP): Ron and I met during our MBA program at CU Boulder, and Sana Packaging started as a class project for our Sustainable Venturing class.
+Basically, we were frustrated with cannabis consumers.
+We were sick of all the cannabis packaging waste accumulating in our apartments, and we knew there had to be a more sustainable alternative to petroleum plastic packaging.
 We just had to figure out what that was, and that’s how we came upon hemp plastic as a packaging material.

 (missej_jessim): How long has Sana Packaging been working on providing the cannabis industry with 100% plant-based packaging?

 (SP): We started working on Sana Packaging as an MBA class project at CU Boulder during the 2016 fall semester.
 Then, we applied to the CanopyBoulder accelerator program and were part of their 2017 Spring Cohort.
 We actually graduated from our MBA program and CanopyBoulder the same week in May 2017.

 Since then, we’ve closed a seed round and designed, developed, and launched our first two 100% plant-based hemp plastic cannabis packaging products – the Sana Tube and the Sana Container.
 We just started fulfilling our first batch of orders mid-July 2018.
 Our mentors and advisors told us countless times that few things are more difficult for entrepreneurs than surviving their first product launch.
 I’m really proud of what we’ve been able to accomplish thus far.

 I guess the short answer is we’ve been working on Sana Packaging for about two years and launched our first products in July 2018.
 J